sfuhrm/sudoku/README.md

 In the following list I want to give an overview of the features:

 * Pure Java implementation without any runtime dependencies.
+* Very fast algorithm that is using backtracking, but terminates in some fractions of a second.
 * Using Java 8.

 ## Algorithm